Active Iron – 30 Capsules (Iron Supplement)

 IRON CONTRIBUTES TO REDUCTION OF TIREDNESS & FATIGUE.

-GENTLE ENOUGH TO BE TAKEN ON AN EMPTY STOMACH.
+GENTLE – CAN BE TAKEN ON AN EMPTY STOMACH.

 Better absorbed, better tolerated microbead formulation.